Bioconductor/EuroBioc2018/README.md

 ## Registration

 Registration will open on 28 August.
-[Register here](https://bioconductor.github.io/EuroBioc2018/registration/)

 ## Accommodation
 - [Motel One Munich-Sendlinger Tor](https://www.motel-one.com/en/hotels/munich/hotel-munich-sendlinger-tor/).
 This is located in the city centre close to the Sendlinger Tor underground station.